Where are the Games held?

 Are dogs allowed?

-We do allow dogs in the field, but they must be well controlled and kept on the lead at all times.
-Owners are responsible for the behaviour of their dogs.
+We do allow dogs in the field, but they must be well controlled and must be kept on the lead at all times.
+Owners are solely responsible for the behaviour of their dogs and for cleaning up after their dogs.
+Any owners letting their dogs off the lead will be asked to leave the field.

 Is seating available?